 As we all prepare for a unique holiday season, we should not let the month pass without recognizing the importance of Critical Infrastructure Security and Resilience Month.
 As we all begin our celebrations, hopefully virtually, it's clear that we've become more dependent upon sectors such as IT and communications which ensure our internet and phone services are available.
 Although IT and communication may seem like the top priority, we'd be remiss if we didn't acknowledge the rest of our growing dependencies as we're all doing our best to stay safe at home.
 For example, here's a non-exhaustive list of infrastructure we should show thanks to this year:

 Our fire blog is lightning up the disaster industry!
-Be in the volca-know with the latest news as we ava-launch the Data science Integrated Collaboration Environment (DICE).
+Be in the volca-know with the latest news as we ava-launch the Decision science Integrated Collaboration Environment (DICE).
 We won't flood you with too much information, but we hope you stop, drop, and roll by to hear what we've been up to.